 10. A Walk On The Wildside In Florida’s Everglades

 Most visitors to the Everglades want to see alligators, and they won’t be disappointed.
 They are frequently viewed from boardwalks at roadside tourist centers.
-Other wildlife less commonly seen are black bears, American crocodiles, and the Florida panther mentioned above.
+Other Florida wildlife less commonly seen are black bears, American crocodiles, and the Florida panther mentioned above.

 11. A Python World